The rare third state of Guillaume Blaeu's classic world map on Mercator's projection, first issued in 1606.

 The present state of the map includes the date of 1606 and the name used by Blaeu in his earliest years, Gul(laume) Janssonius.
 The inclusion of the Straits of Le Maire dates this map to circa 1617, and a matching map of Europe was issued with that date.

 One of the finest and most famous world maps to appear in an atlas during the Golden Age of Dutch cartography.
-The map became Blaeu's standard world map in his atlases until 1662 when a double hemisphere map of the world was added.
-Later a double hemisphere polar projection was included by Valck.
+The map became Blaeu's standard world map in his atlases until 1662 when he added a double hemisphere map of the world and later a double hemisphere polar projection, which was apparently not issued during his lifetime but was later issued by Valck.

-The map incorporates some of the classic early 17th century cartographic misconceptions, including the elongated Northwest coast of America, a massive southern landmass with narrow strait between it and South America, incomplete New Guinea attached to a large southern continent, etc.
+The map incorporates some of the classic early 17th Century cartographic misconceptions, including the elongated NW Coast of America, massive southern hemisphere with narrow strait between it and South America, incomplete New Guinea attached to large southern continent, etc.

 States of the Map:

 The present example is state 3 of the map.
 The states can be determined as follows:

 - State 1.
 The image does not include the signature "Ja. vanden Ende sculpsit." to the lower left of the South Pole projection.
 Shirley says "possibly a proof".

 - State 2.
 With signature of Josua van den Ende: "Ja. vanden Ende sculpsit"

 - State 3.
 As state 2, but Terra del Fuego is now an island and Fretum le Maire has been added.
 Probably issued in 1617, as a companion map of Europe bears this date.

 - State 4: "Gul.
 Jansonius 1606" removed and replaced with "Guil.
 Blaeuw".
 "Gulielmus Janssonius" replaced with "Gulielmus Blaeuw"